hithere-at/shadler/README.md

 - [ ] AllAnime API documentation `TODO`
 - [x] Support for other platforms
 - [ ] Support for using arguments using `getopt`

+## Notes
+- Download option for manga is broken on Termux due to Android scoped storage.
+Opening the HTML file using `termux-open`  will result in `Failed to load image` error.
+This is due to Android 11+ scoped storage enforcement.
+Will add a fix until a workaround is found